pesterhazy/pesterhazy.github.com/posts/2015-05-25-getting-started-with-clojure-jdbc-and-sqlite.md

        (map (partial zipmap [:name :capital]) pairs))
 ```

-Now we can retrieve the rows we inserted:
+Now we can retrieve the rows we just inserted:

 ``` clojure
 (sql/query db "select id, name, capital from countries")